 Optionally you can contact us using a different email account or via Twitter.

 If you are using a GMail account please make sure to allow all emails from railmodeller.com in your GMail account settings.

-We currently offer three different apps for planning model trains on the desktop for macOS:
+We are offering several apps for planning model trains on macOS:

 - RailModeller Pro

 Our current app was introduced in 2015 and is available exclusively on the Mac App Store.
 It was reimagined and built from the ground up to take advantages of the modern features offered by macOS and to be easily extensible in the future.